 A teenage romp about two nerds building their dream girl, Weird Science has its fans, if not quite in the same numbers as other John Hughes titles like Sixteen Candles or The Breakfast Club.
 Joss Whedon, though, hates it.
 He explained why on the GeeksOn podcast: "I hate Weird Science not a little.
 I find it offensive.
 The boy fantasy of building a girl...
 I find it grotesque."

-#20 on The Best Geek Moviessee more on Weird Science
+#25 on The Funniest '80s Moviessee more on Weird Science